duke-shiny-ed/website/content/authors/joe/_index.md

 - Students
 ---

-Joe is a junior at Duke majoring in Statistics and Economics, and a certificate in Decision Sciences.
+Joe is a junior at Duke pursuing majors in Statistics and Economics, and a certificate in Decision Sciences.
 Joe fences for Duke and is an active member of Duke's Asian Students Association and Scale & Coin Business Society.